Gzip Unicode C++ Reference Documentation

 void put_UseCurrentDate(bool newVal);

-If set to true, the file produced by an Uncompress* method will use the current date/time for the last-modification date instead of the date/time found within the Gzip format.
+When set to true, the extracted file uses the current date/time instead of the date/time stored in the Gzip data.

 top